 Anne M. Mulcahy, the former head of Xerox Corporation, famously said that “employees are an organisation’s greatest asset.
 Human resources management is all about taking care of the organisation’s greatest asset: its’ people.”

 So what is human resources management exactly?
 This role can be described simply as using people to improve an organisation’s performance.
 This involves understanding an employee’s skills, preferences, and even their psychological characteristics.
 In this article, we’re going to discuss what human resources management involves and why it’s an important skill.
-We’ll also discuss the benefits of learning human resources management through adult learning courses.
+We’ll also discuss the benefits of learning human resources management through adult learning online study courses.

 What is human resources management?

 Human resources management is all about working with the people that make up your organisation.
 The role involves many diverse aspects of managing human resources, including:

 - Structuring teams: As a human resources manager, you could be involved in structuring teams within the organisation and then assigning employees to those teams based on their roles and strengths.

 - Building the organisation’s culture: Human resources managers think strategically about an organisation’s culture, how that connects to the business’s goals and brand.
 They then set out to hire staff who suit this culture.

 - Engaging employees: Human resources management is not just about hiring, it’s about retaining staff too.
 In this role, you use appropriate techniques to keep staff engaged and motivated.